 I recently changed focus in my career to spend more time on Good Community, a consultancy I started in 2021 so I can share the breadth and depth of working full-time in online community management for over a decade!

-This blog is about sharing experience and good practice in community management, particularly for non-profits and charities.
+My aim is to share my experience and good practice in community management, to help non-profits and charities to thrive.
 You can find out more about my experience below.

 Working with me

-I work with non-profits and charities to provide advice on community strategy and community management and have delivered training and coaching to empower and enable community teams to thrive.
+I work primarily with charities and non-profits to provide advice on community strategy and community management and have delivered training and coaching to empower and enable community teams to thrive.

 My work at Alzheimer’s Society

-Most of my work with with Alzheimer’s Society, a non-profit in the UK.
-I currently oversee Dementia Talking Point, an online peer support community.
+For 11 years I worked at Alzheimer’s Society, a non-profit in the UK and spent 7 years overseeing Dementia Talking Point, an online peer support community.

-This involves overseeing three teams of volunteers and employees in different countries and with different roles, as well as overseeing product and service development, securing buy-in and funding, and raising the profile of the service internally and externally.
+In the role I led three teams of volunteers and employees in different countries and with different roles, as well as overseeing product management and service development, creating community policy, securing buy-in and funding, leading on moderation, demonstrating impact, delivering strategic impact, and raising the profile of the online community internally and externally.

-As part of my role, I’ve received training from the Helplines Partnership and Samaritans in Safeguarding Masterclass, Emotional Resilience, Responding to Emotional Content and Managing Difficult Contacts.
+As part of my role, I received training from the Helplines Partnership and Samaritans in Safeguarding, Emotional Resilience, Empathic Communication and Managing Difficult Contacts.

-I have spoken at charity sector events, podcasts, and community management conferences about this work (see below for more details).
+I have spoken at charity sector and community professional events, on podcasts, and at community management conferences about this work (see below for more details).

 Community industry experience

-In 2020, I was a finalist in the Community Industry Awards in the Executive Lead category.
+In 2022 I was invited to judge the Non-Profit category of the Community Industry Awards, and in 2020 I was a finalist in the Community Industry Awards in the Executive Lead category.

-- My episode on Community Signal speaking about running a community for people with dementia and user-led services.
+- In this episode on Community Signal you can hear me speak about running a community for people with dementia and user-led services.

-- My advice in Third Sector on how to support frontline online staff and develop procedures to look after their mental health.
+- Read my advice in Third Sector on how to support frontline online staff and develop procedures to look after their mental health.